Executive Committee Members

 Yuuko is the board member of the OSA for Fujitsu.

-Pierre is board member at the OSA representing TCL.
+Laurent is member of board at the OSA representing InterDigital.

 Christian graduated from the Ecole Supérieure d’électronique de l’Ouest (ESEO) in 1996.